ziyoung/better-wilcom-docs/wilcom-docs/Basics/basics/Measure_distances_on_screen.md

 Measurements are shown in millimeters or inches according to selection.

-3Press Esc again to exit the command.
+3. Press Esc again to exit the command.

 ## Related topics...